ujkam/book_highlighter/README.md

 ## Command Line Options
 ```
 --log_level INFO|DEBUG      We only have 2 debugging levels.
 INFO (Default)
+--log_to_file               Write Logs to File (True/False)
---zip_pages                 This creates a zip file of the individual pages in the video
+--page_to_image            This creates a zip file of the individual pages in the video (True/False)
 ```

 Since this is an early version of the project, the output paths are hardcoded.

-Note that this project uses the openai-whisper and EasyOCR libraries, both of which support GPUs.
+Note that this project uses the openai-whisper and PaddleOCR libraries, both of which support GPUs.
 However, a GPU is not required.
 Since read-aloud videos are typically short (e.g. 5-10 minutes), a relatively new CPU can highlight the entire video in a reasonable amount of time.

 # To Do
 ## Bigger Changes
-- Easy UI to Crop Frames (e.g. so watermarks aren't transcribed)
 - Page skew correction
 - Test and handle books where the text is on different parts of a page
 ## Small Changes